 N.B: This post is the second out of three, in a series that comments upon a metaphysical stand towards VR technology.
 More specifically, it deals with the philosophy of Heidegger in relation to Virtual Reality.
-The entries are based upon an essay that was written for a doctoral course on the philosophy and ethics of the social sciences.
 The first post, preceding this one, is “On Mediums of Abstraction and Transparency“, while the third and subsequent to this post, is “The Mind as Medium“.

 2 / 3